 What is the best way to train staff to accomplish a goal of community inclusion?

-A: Agencies need to tie training to outcomes.
+A: Community employment services and agencies need to tie training to outcomes.
 What do you want to happen?
 We can’t just train people on this new idea called “customized employment” and then hope for the best.
 To get results you have to start with your desired outcome.
 For example, “We need to get 20 people good jobs this year” and then work backwards.
 What does staff need to know to be able to do this?
 What kind of support do they need to receive?
 We can’t continue to throw training at people as part of the checklist for quality assurance.
 We have to look at the whole system (residential, case management, transportation, employment) and identify how they work together.
 If I am talking about employment, I am talking about the impact on home life, etc. One of the challenges that we face is that there are still a lot of people in our field that feel employment for a person with a disability is a choice when in reality it is a responsibility and an obligation that we all share as citizens.
 Finding people jobs is hard work, so it is sometimes easier to act as if working is a choice.
 Treat employment support like a profession, and take training just as seriously.

 A: Hire the person, not the potential.
 You can teach anyone anything but a person’s personality is largely unchangeable.
 Hire for skills, experience and performance.
 Job development is relationship creation, understanding a person with a disability, and technical skills like how to teach people with a disability complex tasks.
 We tend to hire for conformity and consistency; and people that we think we can manage.
 New ideas are tough to incorporate and require hiring people that are different than you.